So you’ve decided to bring some plants into your home. I’m obviously biased but still – a great choice!

 Types of Fertilizers

-• Liquid Fertilizers: Easy to use and perfect for routine feeding.
-Mix with water according to the package instructions.
+- Liquid Fertilizers: Easy to use and good for feeding on a routine.
+Mix with water following the instructions on the packaging or box.

-• Organic Fertilizers: Derived from natural sources like compost or seaweed.
-They improve soil health and are eco-friendly.
+- Organic Fertilizers: Comes from natural sources like seaweed or compost.
+They make the slip healthier and are eco friendly.

 Feeding Schedule